Two different Switch models, but which one is better?

 - Performance is behind the curve

-- Limited built-in storage
+- Limited 32GB of internal storage

-The latest Switch version doesn't provide any more powerful processing power, but it does include several improvements, including a larger OLED display, double the internal storage, a better kickstand, and LAN port in the dock.
+The latest Switch version doesn't have significantly more processing power, but it does feature several improvements, including a larger OLED display, double the internal storage, a better kickstand, and a LAN port in the dock.
 It's basically the V2 with several smallish improvements.
-It also is the only Switch that comes in white.
+It's also the only Switch that comes in white.

 Pros